ibm-cloud-docs/vpc/instance_metadata_vpc_security_bp.md

 * Use IBM Cloud [flow Logs](/docs/vpc?topic=vpc-flow-logs) on the VPC to monitor the traffic that reaches your instances.

-* [Enable secure access](/docs/vpc?topic=vpc-imd-configure-service&interface=ui#secure-access-ui) to the instance metadata service.
+* [Enable secure access](/docs/vpc?topic=vpc-imd-configure-service&interface=ui#secure-access-ui) to the metadata service.
 When secure access is enabled, the metadata service is accessible only to the virtual server instance by encrypted HTTP secure protocol (HTTPS).

 ## Manage security and compliance with VPC Infrastructure Services
 {: #imd-compliance}